- Purchase the complete Expat Arrivals Kuala Lumpur Guide (PDF)

 Finding accommodation in Kuala Lumpur

 Many expats choose to use a rental agent to help them in their property search and in negotiating the terms of their lease agreements.
 Some expats who choose to stay in Kuala Lumpur for a long time have even gone as far as to invest in property, again with the help of an agent.
-Real estate agent fees are normally paid by the landlord or seller.
+Real-estate agent fees are normally paid by the landlord or seller.

-Signing a lease in Kuala Lumpur
+Renting accommodation in Kuala Lumpur

 Rental terms are negotiable, but most leases are set for a period of two years.
 It is possible to include a clause in the lease agreement allowing for early termination provided tenants give at least two months’ notice or pay a no-notice fine.

 One or two months’ rent is expected as a refundable security deposit, and the first month's rent must also be paid upfront.
 At the end of the lease period, the deposit is returned in full as long as the home has been kept in good condition.